Zeyna07/Zeyna07/README.md

 - 👋 Hi, I’m @Zeyna-Angela
-- 🌱 I’m currently learning JS, SQL and JQuery
+- 🌱 I’m currently learning JS, SQL and JQuery and open to collaborations
 - 📫 How to reach me: zeynaangelasarr@gmail.com
-- ⚡ Fun fact: ...

 <!---
 Zeyna07/Zeyna07 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.